Azure/azure-powershell/src/Cdn/docs/Get-AzFrontDoorCdnOriginGroupResourceUsage.md

 # Get-AzFrontDoorCdnOriginGroupResourceUsage

 ## SYNOPSIS
-Checks the quota and actual usage of the given AzureFrontDoor origin group under the given CDN profile.
+Checks the quota and actual usage of endpoints under the given Azure Front Door profile..

 ## SYNTAX